 If you don’t want any problems down the road, make sure your SMP-coated metal is heat-formed.

-© Copyright, A.B.
-Martin Roofing Supply, LLC.
+© Copyright, AB Martin.
 All rights reserved.
 Feel free to share, but no portion of this article may be copied (including images) without attribution.